DKbyo/react-context-saga/README.md

 # Usage

+1. Install using `yarn add react-context-saga`

-1. Create reducer using the saga async functions
+2. Create reducer using the saga async functions

-2. Create the provider using sagaName, the recently created reducer, and the initial values The state of this provider could be changed using dispatch method `{type: "saga_async_function", payload: {color: "blue"}}`
+3. Create the provider using sagaName, the recently created reducer, and the initial values The state of this provider could be changed using dispatch method `{type: "saga_async_function", payload: {color: "blue"}}`

-3. There are 2 reserved saga async functions, set and merge **set**: Change certain value i.e. {type: "set", key:"color", payload: "red"}
+4. There are 2 reserved saga async functions, set and merge **set**: Change certain value i.e. {type: "set", key:"color", payload: "red"}
 	**merge**: Merge Immutable map i.e. {type: "merge", payload: { color: "red"}}